tensorflow/datasets/README.md

 ### Installation

 ```
+# A stable tensorflow-datasets has not yet been released.
+# To use our nightly release:
-pip install tensorflow-datasets
+pip install tfds-nightly

-# Currently requires TF 1.13+, i.e. tf-nightly or tf-nightly-gpu to be installed
+# Currently requires TF 1.13+, i.e. tf-nightly or tf-nightly-gpu, to be
+# installed.
 # Some datasets require additional libraries; see setup.py extras_require

-# To use our nightly release
-pip install tfds-nightly
+pip install tf-nightly
 ```

 ### Usage